1.

 Finally, we have a new core rotational ability called

-Putrefy which we use to sacrifice the minions we summon.
+Putrefy which we use to summon and then sacrifice ghouls.

 The feel of the Unholy Death Knight is similar in some cases to previous expansions.